AYaroslavskiy91/reinforcement-learning-sutton-barto-companion/README.md

 # reinforcement_learning_sutton_barto_companion
-A companion for exercise solutions to serve as a read-along for Reinforcement Learning, by Sutton and Barton
+A companion for exercise solutions to serve as a read-along for Reinforcement Learning, by Sutton and Barton.
+This guide is meant to serve as additional material to assist those working through this text.
+Solutions to select problems exist and are detailed within.
+In order to address the programming exercises, RL solvers are created and utilized within.
+These are also used to recreate relevant plots found within the text.